DocCreator/DocCreator/README.md

 On linux, your distribution may provide the binary packages for all required dependencies.

 On Ubuntu (14.04 and above), you can install the required binary packages with the following command:
 `sudo apt-get install libopencv-dev qtbase5-dev qtdeclarative5-dev libqt5xmlpatterns5-dev cmake`
 You may also have to set Qt5 as default with:
 `sudo apt-get install qt5-default`
 You can install tesseract with the following command:
 `sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev`

 On Fedora (21 or 22), you can install the required binary packages with the following command as root:
 `yum install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake`
 On Fedora (23 and above), you can install the required binary packages with the following command as root:
-`dnf install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake gcc-c++` You can install tesseract with the following command as root:
+`dnf install opencv-devel qt5-qtbase-devel qt5-qtxmlpatterns-devel cmake gcc-c++`
+You can install tesseract with the following command as root:
 `dnf install tesseract tesseract-devel tesseract-langpack-fra leptonica leptonica-devel libpng-devel`

 To compile with clang on linux:
 - you need to have libc++
   On Ubuntu, you can install libc++ with the following command:
   `sudo apt-get install libc++-dev libc++abi-dev`
   Warning: on Ubuntu 16.04, you may have to edit /usr/include/c++/v1/string cf https://stackoverflow.com/questions/37096062/get-a-basic-c-program-to-compile-using-clang-on-ubuntu-16/38385967#38385967 On Fedora, you can use the following command:
   `dnf install libcxx`
 - you need to have OpenCV 3.1 or above.
   See below how to build OpenCV from sources.

 ### CMake

 On linux, CMake is often provided by the distribution.
-Binary packages of CMake last versions are available from https://cmake.org/download/ cmake must be in your PATH.
+Binary packages of CMake last versions are available from https://cmake.org/download/
+**cmake must be in your PATH**.
 You should be able to print cmake version with the following commande: `cmake --version`

 ### Ninja

 [Optionnal]
-Binary packages of Ninja are available from https://github.com/ninja-build/ninja/releases ninja must be in your PATH.
+Binary packages of Ninja are available from https://github.com/ninja-build/ninja/releases **ninja must be in your PATH**.
 You should be able to print ninja version with the following commande: `ninja --version`

 ### Mac